zackstout/beatles-songwriting/README.md

 A ✅ next to a song signifies that we have added the song to the playlist, and listened to it.

+'voice leading table' should be a phrase, alongside 'table of examples'

 ---

 ## Chapter 1: Tension, Resolution, and the Power of the V (p.
 11)